 After the initial healing process, you’ll need to keep your tattoo out of the sun at all costs.
 Why?
 While sunlight is essential for skin to produce vitamin D, constant exposure to ultraviolet rays leads to an overproduction of melanin.
 This not only logically results in a tan, but also damages skin cells.

 When repetitive, such a process will make a tattoo fade more drastically, no matter the color of its ink.
 Consequently, this is why applying sunscreen and moisturizer every couple of hours when exposed to outer elements is a must.

 Nevertheless, always expect some amount of fading as time progresses.
 Moreover, as skin ages and loses its elasticity, a tattoo can move from its original placement.
 Weight loss also contributes to a change in appearance.

 Furthermore, while the frequency of touch-ups varies greatly depending on size, style, and lifestyle, you’ll be glad to know black and gray tattoos typically require the least amount of them.
 Some tattoo shops even vouch for their black and gray tattoos going for over a decade before needing any touch-ups.

-In a nutshell, the consistent popularity of black and gray tattoos is not at all a surprising feat when taking into consideration how much more convenient it is to produce black ink than its colorful counterparts.
+The consistent popularity of black and gray tattoos is not at all a surprising feat when taking into consideration how much more convenient it is to produce black ink than its colorful counterparts.